yasmin-io/README-Generator/README.md

 ## README Generator Walk Through

-Here is a walkthrough of how to use my command-line application.
+Here is a walkthrough to help you use my command-line application correctly:

-> This project is still in progress.
-Currently no walkthrough video available.
+Node.js command like application [Walkthrough](https://youtu.be/UwlT9AhNmjA).

 These are the series of questions the developer is provided with: